Table of contents

 People may become obsessed over avoiding panic attacks and make changes to their lives that involve removing triggers for such attacks.
-Worry over and effort to avoid panic attacks can assasperate the illness.
+Worry over and effort to prevent panic attacks can exacerbate the illness.

-In specific phobias, anxiety is formed in relation to a specific object, situation, or place.
+In specific phobias, the condition is formed in reaction to a particular object, situation, or place.
 There is significant emotional distress from the anxiety symptoms.
-The provoking objects or situations are avoided.
+The anxiety-provoking things or problems are avoided.
 At the same time, there is an understanding that the fears are exaggerated or unreasonable.

 There are very many possible phobias, as phobic reactions can be directed at virtually anything.
 Some better known specific phobias are: